M.A. MARRIAGE & FAMILY THERAPY

-- 23-month program quickly prepares you for employment as a therapist.
+- 23-month program quickly prepares you for employment as a marriage and family therapist.

 - On-site clinical training takes place at Whitworth’s Marriage & Family Therapy Wellness Center and in off-site community clinical training locations.

-In just 23 months, Whitworth’s Marriage & Family Therapy Program will equip you with the knowledge and skills necessary to help people discover positive change in the midst of their personal struggles.
-Through an academically challenging curriculum that emphasizes cultural competence, spiritual sensitivity and clinical soundness, our graduates are prepared for licensure as marriage and family therapists.
+In just 23 months, Whitworth’s Marriage & Family Therapy Program will equip you with the knowledge and skills necessary to work as an ethically competent marriage and family therapist to help people discover positive change in the midst of their personal struggles.
+Through an academically challenging curriculum that emphasizes cultural competence, systemic and relational perspectives, spiritual sensitivity and clinical soundness, our graduates are prepared for licensure as marriage and family therapists.

 Students will gain clinical training at both our on-site Marriage & Family Therapy Wellness Center and through local clinics and agencies, as Whitworth University takes its mission of mind and heart into the community.
 You will work under the close supervision of clinical faculty approved by the American Association for Marriage and Family Therapy (AAMFT).
 Your clinical training equips you to provide systemic therapy to help individuals, couples, and families reconcile a wide range of issues and move toward wholeness.

 If you have a bachelor’s degree and a desire to have a positive influence on your community by helping individuals, couples, and/or families, it’s time to make your dream a reality.